birukshegute/Google_cybersecurity_certificate/Course_3-Connect_and_Protect_Networks_and_Network_Security/Course_3_Portfolio_Project-Incident_report_analysis_completed.md

 ## 🌐 DDoS Attack Analysis — NIST Framework Alignment

 This report was completed as the final portfolio project for **Course 3: Connect and Protect – Networks and Network Security**.
 The scenario involved a simulated Distributed Denial of Service (DDoS) attack that disrupted a multimedia company’s internal services.
-The report applies the NIST Cybersecurity Framework to analyze the incident and propose mitigation and recovery strategies.
+The report applies the NIST Cybersecurity Framework to analyze the incident, and propose mitigation and recovery strategies.

 ---